pioneers/PiElectrical/README.md

     <img src="Images/KiCad_Setup/footprint_setup4.png">
    </details>

+Note that this setup instruction is based on KiCad 7.0.7, but it should still work for other versions.

 [Back to Top](#pielectrical)

 ## Work Flow

-Protocol when working on Eagle files
+Protocol when working on KiCad files

-The revision number should be *REV 10A* for Revision A Year 10
+The revision number should be *REV \<year\>\<revision\>*.
+E.g. **REV 16A** for year 16 revision A.

 If you are not quite familiar with git, see [Useful Links](#useful-links) for the PiE Github tutorial

-**WARNING**: Do not modify pie.lbr, pie.dru, or pie.cam without discussing it with PMs
+**WARNING**: Do not modify PiE_Symbols.kicad_sym or PiE_Footprints.pretty without discussing it with PMs.

-### Steps when working on EAGLE files:
+### Steps when working on KiCad files:

 1. In Terminal (mac, GNU/Linux) or GitBash (windows), navigate to your working directory (wherever you have PiElectrical).
 2. Make sure your working directory is clean: git status
 3. If you haven't started your sub project: git checkout -b YOURNAME-SUBPROJECT
   3. YOUR\_NAME/SUBPROJECT is now the name of your branch
-4. Do your work in EAGLE.
+4. Do your work in KiCad.
-5. Once you are at a good stopping point in your EAGLE work, commit your progress:
+5. Once you are at a good stopping point in your KiCad work, commit your progress:
-  5. git add path/to/your/file
+    1. git add path/to/your/file
-  5. git commit -m "Make your commit message short and with this format"
+    2. git commit -m "Make your commit message short and with this format"
-  5. **NOTE**: Commiting is like saving your file, but for all of PiE as well as your personal computer.
+    3. **NOTE**: Commiting is like saving your file, but for all of PiE as well as your personal computer.
 And just like saving, Commit Early & Commit Often!
-6. Repeat Steps 4 and 5 until you are finished with your EAGLE work.
+6. Repeat Steps 5 and 6 until you are finished with your EAGLE work.
-7. Once you have made your last commit, push your files to the PiElectrical github repo: git push origin YOUR\_BRANCH 7..
-If you get a merge conflict, contact the PMs for help.
+7. Once you have made your last commit, push your files to the PiElectrical github repo: git push origin YOUR\_BRANCH
+    - If you get a merge conflict, contact the PMs for help.
 8. If **completely** done, submit a Pull Request

 ### Commit Message Format Conventions